Need to set up your integration for Dynamics 365 with Constant Contact bidirectionally using SyncApps?

 5.)
 In Step 2 of the integration Set Up, select "Version 3" API version then tap connect.
 Next, Enter the Main List that you'll be using for the integration.
 You can specify a new list name as we will then create that as an email list in Constant Contact that serves as the Main List for this integration or you can use an existing list in Constant Contact.
 Just make sure that the spelling and characters are exactly the same.

 What is the Main List, and why do we need to define it in Step 2?

 During the sync process, a new list with the specified name will be created in Constant Contact if you name a new one.
 Yet, you can still use the names of your existing lists in Constant Contact, just make sure that it should be verbatim.

-When adding new subscribers to any Constant Contact List, please note that only those in your "Main List" will be synced, or select from the following options; (Sync all active Contacts not just those in the specified Constant Contact List), to sync the specific Constant Contact subscribers to Dynamics 365.
+When adding new subscribers to any Constant Contact List, please note that only those in your "Main List" will be synced, or selected from the following options; (Sync all active Contacts not just those in the specified Constant Contact List), to sync the specific Constant Contact subscribers to Dynamics 365.

 6.)
 Complete the setup by tapping the Next Step buttons up until you reach Step 6 of the Integration Set Up, set the Sync Interval then tap the finish button and run the very first sync:

 7.)
 Once the sync is completed, send a Campaign to that Constant Contact List that was created by SyncApps from that selected Marketing List(s) and wait for the scheduled sync to run or you can force run the sync by tapping the "Sync Now" button.